Glen Waverley: Facilities

 The main street of Glen Waverley is Kingsway.
 In recent years, Kingsway has developed into a vibrant dining and entertainment area, with strong Asian influences.
-Also on Kingsway is Century City Walk, a cinema multiplex.
-It houses various eateries, a Strike Bowling Bar and a Village Cinema (equipped with Gold Class facilities).
-There are now many hotels such as Novotel Glen Waverley, Hotel Ibis, Waverley International Hotel, Apartments of Waverley and the Quest Hotel.
+Also on Kingsway is Century City Walk, a multiplex mall that houses a Village Cinemas multiplex (equipped with 4DX, VMax and Gold Class facilities), a Strike Bowling Bar and various eateries, as well as many hotels such as Novotel Glen Waverley, Hotel Ibis, Waverley International Hotel, Apartments of Waverley and the Quest Hotel.
 There is also a large branch of the Monash Public Library Service.

 High-rise apartment blocks began featuring with the construction of IBIS Hotel, constructed at the southern end of Kingsway and bordering Springvale Rd.
 In 2011, IKON Glen Waverley was constructed as a 10-storey apartment, office, retail and car parking complex between the railway station and Kingsway.
-In 2016, the next multi-storey residence apartment block was announced for 52-54 O'Sullivan Rd, to replace the former The Walk Arcade complex.
+In 2016, the next multi-storey residence apartment block was announced for 52–54 O'Sullivan Rd, to replace the former The Walk Arcade complex.
 This project was finally completed in September 2019.
-The period 2015-2019 also saw major reconstruction work of The Glen which incorporates the Sky Garden apartment complex.
-Sky Garden was completed in 2019 with residents moving in just prior to COVID in early 2020.
+The period 2015–2019 also saw major reconstruction work of The Glen which incorporates the Sky Garden apartment complex.
+Sky Garden was completed in 2019 with residents moving in just prior to the COVID-19 pandemic in early 2020.

 The suburb also has numerous churches, and is home to the Victoria Police Academy, which occupies a former Roman Catholic seminary.
 Located on and adjacent to Kingsway is also the Monash Council Building and Glen Waverley Library.

 The Glen (formerly known as "Centro The Glen") is a local regional shopping centre owned, (formerly managed and developed by Vicinity Centres).
 Although smaller than nearby shopping centres such as Westfield Knox or Chadstone, The Glen has continually grown and evolved.
 In 2015, plans were announced for a $500M redevelopment which was completed 2019 just prior to COVID and the prolonged shutdown periods that Melbourne endured.
-Major retail tenants of the current shopping centre include David Jones, Target, ALDI, Coles, Woolworths, UNIQLO, H&M, JB Hi-Fi, Chemist Warehouse and Spotlight.
+Major retail tenants of the current shopping centre include David Jones, Target, Aldi, Coles, Woolworths, Uniqlo, H&M, JB Hi-Fi, Chemist Warehouse and Spotlight.
 A major feature of the redevelopment, besides the 3 Sky Garden apartment towers, is the fine dining/restaurant precinct.
 Today Vicinity The Glen has a reputation of being a fine dining and up-market retail experience.
-The relocation of the food court to the north-east corner has enabled diners to enjoy views looking out to Mt Dandenong.
+The relocation of the food court to the north-east corner has enabled diners to enjoy views looking out to Mount Dandenong.